Machine Learning Domain Adaptation in Spin Models with Continuous Phase Transitions: Testing energy datasets

-\textit{Energy snapshot datasets ---} Due to the failure of cross-domain testing using spin snapshots, we propose to use a different representation of the input datasets, the energy-based representation.
-The energy-based representation reflects spin interactions in the Hamiltonians~(\ref{eq:Ising})-(\ref{eq:BW}).
+Due to the failure of cross-domain testing using spin snapshots, we propose to use a different representation of the input datasets, the energy-based representation.
+The energy-based representation reflects spin interactions in the Hamiltonians~(\ref{eq:IS})-(\ref{eq:BW}).

 For the Ising model datasets, using spin snapshots, we form two $L{\times} L$ matrices with elements equal to the horizontal coupling energy with elements $e^1_{i,j}{=}{-}\sigma_{i,j}\sigma_{i+1,j}$ in the first matrix and with elements equal to the vertical coupling energy with elements $e^2_{i,j}{=}{-}\sigma_{i,j}\sigma_{i,j+1}$ in the second matrix.